davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/logic.md

 ## Necessary and sufficient

 See [Glossary of mathematical jargon § Proof terminology](https://en.wikipedia.org/wiki/Glossary_of_mathematical_jargon#Proof_terminology), which points to [Necessity and sufficiency](https://en.wikipedia.org/wiki/Necessity_and_sufficiency).
-Although this is taken to mean iff, you should also be skeptical of [If and only if](https://en.wikipedia.org/wiki/If_and_only_if), being based on the [Material conditional](https://en.wikipedia.org/wiki/Material_conditional).

 If you're looking at [Modal logic](https://en.wikipedia.org/wiki/Modal_logic), you'll see it uses the word "necessity" in essentially a completely different way.

 ## ForAllX improvements